xorbitsai/xorbits/doc/source/deployment/cloud.rst

 Refer :ref:`Kubernetes deployment <deployment_image>` to deploy Xorbits with your own image.

+Refer :ref:`Install Python Packages <deployment_install>` to install additional python packages for the Xorbits supervisors and workers.

 ``new_cluster`` api refers to :meth:`xorbits.deploy.kubernetes.client.new_cluster`.

 To verify the cluster: